Skip to main content

 How to Enable Tow Mode

 Tow Mode adjusts your Tesla's stability control, suspension (if equipped), and regenerative braking for trailer towing.
-You should always enable it when pulling a trailer.
+You must always enable it when pulling a trailer.

 To enable Tow Mode: